Life Is Beautiful Music & Art Festival: Comedy

-Comedy also plays a huge part in the Life is Beautiful lineup drop.
-Utilizing Vegas’ very own Venue Vegas, the 2018 lineup included SNL’s Pete Davidson, Michelle Wolf, and Hannibal Buress, along with Trixie Mattel from Ru Paul's Drag Race, and Jimmy O. Yang from HBO's Silicon Valley.
+Comedy also plays a significant part in the Life is Beautiful lineup drop.
+The 2018 lineup included SNL's Pete Davidson, Michelle Wolf, and Hannibal Buress, along with Trixie Mattel from Ru Paul's Drag Race, and Jimmy O. Yang from HBO's Silicon Valley.

 Location

 Life is Beautiful takes place in Downtown Las Vegas, Nevada over 18 blocks of the city.
-Temperatures during the festival range an average from 69º F to 94º F. Due to the urban landscaping of the surroundings, the festival rolls out 280,000 square ft of sod, providing attendees with cool spots to lay down in the shade and get out of the sun.
+Temperatures during the festival range an average from 69º F to 94º F. Due to the urban landscaping of the surroundings, the festival rolls out 280,000 square ft of sod, providing attendees with cool spots to lay down in the shade and avoid the sun.

 In the first five years of the festival, Life is Beautiful has contributed over $185 million of economic impact for the city of Las Vegas measured by a third party.

 The September 2020 Life is Beautiful festival was cancelled due to COVID-19 concerns.